econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

      \pmb{\DiscFac}_{t+1} & ={\beta} (\permShk_{t+1} \permGroFac_{t+1})^{1-\CRRA}
     %\\ \RNrm_{t+1} & = \left(\frac{\Rfree}{\permShk_{t+1}\permGroFac_{t+1}}\right)
 \end{align}

+## MNW: "Portmanteau variable" feels misused here.
+Putting two things together in one object doesn't make them a portmanteau; there needs to be some word or name that gets combined for it to make sense.

 %and simplifying the notation for the probability of survival to $\Alive_{t+1} \equiv \Alive_{t}^{t+1}$